curlconverter/curlconverter/README.md

 - Only HTTP is supported
 - Code generators for other languages are less thorough than the Python generator
-- By default, curl doesn't follow redirects or decompress gzip-compressed responses but the generated code will do whatever the default is for that runtime, to keep it simpler.
-For example Python's Requests library [follows redirects by default](https://requests.readthedocs.io/en/latest/user/quickstart/#redirection-and-history), so unless you explicitly set the redirect policy with `-L`/`--location`/`--no-location`, the resulting code will not do what curl would do if the server responds with a redirect
+- curl doesn't follow redirects or decompress gzip-compressed responses by default, but the generated code will do whatever the default is for that runtime, to keep it simpler.
+For example Python's Requests library [follows redirects by default](https://requests.readthedocs.io/en/latest/user/quickstart/#redirection-and-history), so unless you explicitly set the redirect policy with `-L`/`--location`/`--no-location`, the generated code will not handle redirects the same way as the curl command
-- the contents of shell variables can usually arbitrarily change how the command would be parsed at runtime.
-For example, in a command like `curl example.com?foo=bar&baz=$VAR`, if `$VAR` contains `=` or `&` characters or percent encoded characters, that could make the generated code wrong.
-The code assumes that environment variables don't contain significant characters
+- Shell variables can arbitrarily change how the command would be parsed at runtime.
+For example, in a command like `curl example.com?foo=bar&baz=$VAR`, if `$VAR` contains `=` or `&` characters or percent encoded characters, that could make the generated code wrong. curlconverter assumes that environment variables don't contain characters that would affect parsing
-- only simple subcommands such as `curl $(echo example.com)` work, more complicated subcommands (such as nested commands or subcommands that redirect the output) won't generate valid code
+- Only simple subcommands such as `curl $(echo example.com)` work, more complicated subcommands (such as nested commands or subcommands that redirect the output) won't generate valid code
 - and much more

 ## Install